10 Questions with ... Tim "Minnesota Fattz" Snell

 Yes, and I would not look back.
 Being in a market like Augusta as long as I have, it's been a blessing.
 I've seen some of the best talent come and go.

 6) Where do you see yourself and the industry five years from now?

-7) How do you feel about the PPM replacing the diary?
+7) Even though Augusta is still a diary market, how do you feel about the PPM replacing the diary?